AM263Px MCU+ SDK 10.01.00

 • Build the hello world application as mentioned in Build a Hello World example

-• As part of the build process in the final step a file with extension .appimage is generated.
-This is the file we need to flash.
+• As part of the build process in the final step, files with extension .mcelf and .mcelf_xip are generated.
+These are the files we need to flash.

 • When building with makefiles and single-core projects, this file can be found here (shown for hello world example),